erdavids/Applitools-Hackathon-2019/README.md

 I've done my best to create well written tests to the specifications of the contest.
 My project contains two directories with two differing test suites.

 - **Traditional**: This suite uses only Cypress to test the demo application provided by Applitools.
-Cypress is an amazing tool, but the application is designed to highlight some of the pitfalls of relying on one tool.
+Cypress is an amazing tool, but the application is designed to highlight some of the pitfalls of functional testing.

 - **Visual**: This suite also uses Cypress but in more of a navigational capacity.
 Although I could have added the code to utilize Applitools while preserving the functional logic, these tests are designed to rely on visual validation.